chreliot/senate-howto/main.md

 date: 2025-08-14
 ---

-## What is this all for?
+## What is all this for?

 We joined the university, pretty much all of us, to work on things other than academic policy.
 But we all want to do well here, and we want the university to do well.
 Having a set of guidelines governing how we do things can help everyone do what they want to do here well.
 Ideally, those guidelines—those *policies*—set us up to teach and learn and engage with one another happily and productively, without onerous encumbrances.
 Moreover, ideally the policies are ones we can support, because we or our elected representatives had a hand in crafting them or in keeping them around.

+## Why is there a University Senate?

+Accordingly, Hofstra's Faculty Statute VII establishes “a University Senate, convened by the Faculty.”
+Our Senate has “general powers of supervision over all academic matters concerning the University as a whole.”
+And it can take up “any other matters referred to it by the Board of Trustees, the University President, or the Provost of the University” (FS VII).

 ## What is “shared governance”?

 We sometimes refer to the ecosystem of activities, bodies, and procedures around the University Senate as Hofstra's “shared governance” apparatus.
 The term derives from principles developed in the 1960s concerning the governance of academic institutions.

-[A statement of core principles][shared] was written and adopted in 1966 the American Association of University Professors (the national organization, not Hofstra's faculty union per se), the American Council on Education, and the Association of Governing Boards of Universities and Colleges.
-The statement sets out the areas of responsibility of interdependent parts of the university, including the Board, Faculty, President, et al., highlighting the importance of communication among parties.
-The statement mentions the idea of “a faculty-elected senate or council for larger divisions or the institution as a whole” as part of laying out ideals for faculty participation in institutional governance, in communication and collaboration with other parties.
+[A statement of core principles][shared] was written and adopted in 1966 by the American Association of University Professors (the national organization), the American Council on Education, and the Association of Governing Boards of Universities and Colleges.
+The statement proposes areas of responsibility for each of the interdependent parts of universities, including their Board, Faculty, President, et al., highlighting the importance of communication among the parts.
+The statement mentions the idea of “a faculty-elected senate or council for larger divisions or the institution as a whole”; it brings that up as part of setting out ideals for faculty participation in institutional governance, in communication and collaboration with other parties.

 Hofstra's Senate is faculty-convened (FS VII A.1), and faculty members structurally have a majority.
-But ours is not a “faculty senate,” in that administrators, students, and staff also participate and vote.
+But ours is not a “faculty senate,” in that administrators, students, and staff also meaningfully participate and vote.

-One might think of Hofstra's shared governance apparatus as including at least the Senate and its committees, full faculty meetings, the process of transmitting resolutions between the faculty and the University President and Board of Trustees, and consultation between the Faculty Leadership Group and the University President and Provost.
+One might think of Hofstra's shared governance apparatus as including at least the Senate and its committees, the meetings of the full faculty, the process of transmitting resolutions between the faculty and the University President and Board of Trustees, and ongoing consultation between the Faculty Leadership Group and the University President and Provost.

-## Why is there a University Senate?

-Accordingly, Hofstra's Faculty Statute VII establishes “a University Senate, convened by the Faculty.”
-Our Senate has “general powers of supervision over all academic matters concerning the University as a whole.”
-And it can take up “any other matters referred to it by the Board of Trustees, the University President, or the Provost of the University” (FS VII).

 ## What are the Senate's areas of responsibility?